 She has wide-ranging experience, including of developing filing and prosecution strategies for patent families covering more than 80 countries worldwide, and particular knowledge relating to medical use claims, regulatory data exclusivity for biotechnological products and the experimental use and Bolar exemptions from infringement.
 She has also been involved both in drafting many patent applications and in analysing the value of third party patents and patent applications, so she has a good understanding of how to prepare patent applications that are attractive to potential investors and licensees.

-Whilst in industry she was involved in many contentious proceedings including multiple EPO oppositions, and she now continues to build on this experience by defending the patents of a large pharmaceutical company in the area of injectable polypeptides.
+Whilst in industry she was involved in many contentious proceedings including multiple EPO oppositions, and she now continues to build on this experience by defending the patents of a large pharmaceutical company in the area of antibodies.

 University of Oxford, Masters in Biochemistry and Molecular Cell Biology (MBioch); Queen Mary University of London, Masters in Intellectual Property Law (MSc)

-European Patent Attorney, UK Chartered Patent Attorney
+European Patent Attorney; UK Chartered Patent Attorney

-Fellow of the Chartered Institute of Patent Attorneys (CIPA), Member of the Institute of Professional Representatives before the European Patent Office (EPI)
+Fellow of the Chartered Institute of Patent Attorneys (CIPA); Member of the Institute of Professional Representatives before the European Patent Office (EPI)